tunapanda/wp-swag/docs/janet.md

 # Swag from Janet’s perspective

+[Note: this is a hypothetical future use case.
+While we have currently deployed Swag at Tunapanda Institute-run facilities in Kibera, Nairobi, and Lodowar, Turkana, we have not reached this level of development yet]

 Janet is born and raised in Kibera, Nairobi, Kenya.
 Kibera is one of the largest slums in Africa and living here is not an easy thing.
 Janet joined a school in the late 90s for a Kenya National Certificate of Primary Education (KCPE) which took her 8 years to acquire.
 Thereafter, she joined a high school for a 4-year course in Kenya National Certificate of Secondary Education (KSCE).
 She sat my exams in November 2010 and attained a B minus (B -) of 58 points.

 With the grade she attained, she knew that her dream to join a regular programme in computer science at any public university in Kenya and be a beneficiary of higher education loans board (HELB) was shuttered.